title

 CIVIL WAR in the UNITED STATES (11 of 12)

-Lincoln made Ulysses S. Grant general-in-chief over all Union armies, believing that he had found a real general and a man of determination and willingness to fight.
+Lincoln made Ulysses S Grant general-in-chief over all Union armies, believing that he had found a real general and a man of determination and willingness to fight.
 And for 1864 concerted offensives were planned for what was hoped would be a final drive to victory.

-In early May, General William Tecumseh Sherman of Ohio and an army of 98,000 began their march from Tennessee to Atlanta, Georgia.
+In early May 1864, General William Tecumseh Sherman of Ohio and an army of 98,000 began their march from Tennessee to Atlanta, Georgia.
 Also in early May, Grant and an army of 100,000 went southward into Virginia, back across ground covered the previous year.
 And on May 5 and 6, fifty miles from Richmond, they fought a bloody battle in woods and undergrowth (the Battle of the Wilderness) in which 17,666 were killed, wounded or missing, the trees and undergrowth catching fire and the wounded burning to death.
 Lee's army of 64,000 suffered around 12,000 casualties.
 Grant withdrew, but he turned his army southward on the attack.
 On May 8, the two armies met again, forty miles from Richmond, and they fought for four days.
 The Union suffered another 18,400 casualties and the Confederates another 12,000.

-On May 11, thirty miles to the south, and ten miles from Richmond, at Yellow Tavern, the largest Union cavalry force assembled, 10,000 strong, drove 4,500 Confederates from the field, the casualties on both sides around 800.
 On May 15, in the Shenandoah Valley of northern Virginia, another of Grant's armies launched a campaign of deliberate destruction to deprive the Confederates of supplies.
-The advance of the Union force was stopped and Confederates supply lines were maintained.
+There the advance of the Union force was stopped and Confederates supply lines were maintained.

-In July, Confederate troops led by General Jubal Early moved against Washington, D.C., trying to relieve the pressure on Lee's army.
+In July, Confederate troops led by General Jubal Early moved against Washington DC, trying to relieve the pressure on Lee's army.
 It got within five miles of the capital, but the city was well defended by seasoned troops who drove the Confederates back into Virginia.

 Sherman and his army, meanwhile, were marching and fighting their way toward Atlanta.
 The city was a circle about four miles across, a city of around 9,000.
 Atlanta was the munitions producing center of the Confederacy and had been supplying the Confederacy with railway cars, cannons, tents, revolvers, saddles, canteens, belt buckles spurs and buttons.
 With refugees arriving ahead of Sherman the town's number had increased to around 70,000.
-Then with news of Sherman's advance some began leaving.
-In late July Sherman reached the city's periphery, and there a prolonged battle began.
+With news of Sherman's advance some began leaving.
+In late July, Sherman reached the city's periphery, and there a prolonged battle began.

 In August the Union won the greatest naval contest of the war, at Mobile Bay, Alabama.
 The admiral of a fleet of seven wooden ships, David Farragut, cried "damn the torpedoes, full speed ahead," referring to anchored mines across the channel leading to Mobile.
 There, his sailors and marines, supported by naval bombardment, captured Fort Morgan on August 23, making Union control over the Gulf Coast complete.